telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

 # DatePicker Overview

 The [Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or via a direct input.

-It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view and the depth of the navigation.
+The DatePicker also supports custom templates for its `month` view, configuration options for minimum and maximum dates, a start view, and depth for navigation.

 ## Getting Started

 ### Initialize the DatePicker

+To initialize the DatePicker, use the following example.

     <input id="datePicker" />